vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-edge-type.md

     !!! note

-        The problem of coexistence of TTL and index, see [TTL]((../../3.ngql-guide/8.clauses-and-options/ttl-options.md).
+        For information about the coexistence problem of TTL and index, see [TTL]((../../3.ngql-guide/8.clauses-and-options/ttl-options.md).

 ## Delete an Edge type